This topic describes the best practices of X-Engine, which uses a tiered storage architecture.

 - Highly concurrent write requests need instant responses during sales promotions.

 Accesses to data in transaction order databases show the following characteristic: Recently generated data records are frequently updated and read.
 X-Engine supports the separation of hot data from cold data.
-It caches the recently generated data records in the memory and properly indexes the data records.
+It caches the recently generated data records into the memory and properly indexes the data records.
 This ensures that the data records are processed at high speeds and low latencies.

 Manage chat history for DingTalk